Exploring Chain-of-Thought Style Prompting for Text-to-SQL: Results and Analysis

 \subsection{Robustness to Prompt Design}

-To further validate our conclusions in the main experiments, we conduct additional experiments to test the robustness of all four prompting methods in this section and Appendix~\ref{sec:app_choice_of_eexemplars}.
-We only select standard and least-to-most prompting methods, as they demonstrate themselves as competitive baseline approaches for comparative purposes.
+To further validate our conclusions in the main experiments, we conduct additional experiments to test the robustness of all four prompting methods in this section.
+Because chain-of-thought prompting already under-performs the standard prompting without reasoning, we omit this method in this and the next section.

+\paragraph{Selection of In-Context Examples.} Besides random selection, we evaluate the efficacy of \QDEMPTB and other prompting methods with in-context examples at various difficulty levels. \rc{ As Table~\ref{tab:g1g2g3ramspider_result} suggests, \QDEMPTB enables Codex to learn to reason for SQL queries at different difficulty levels from in-context examples.
+When using G1 examples, Codex learns to generate SQL queries and reasoning steps of various lengths from G1 examples.
+Thus, it is less likely to generate redundant SQL clauses or reasoning steps and achieves the highest accuracy for SQL queries at easy and medium level.
+When using G3 examples, Codex obtains the best performance for hard and extra-hard SQL queries.
+We conjecture that \QDEMPTB teaches Codex to become better at generating SQL queries at difficulty levels similar to the in-context examples.}

+\rc{Base on the conjecture, we extend this experiment to compare \QDEMPTB and other prompting methods.} As shown in Table~\ref{tab:chocie_of_exemplars}, \QDEMPTB prompting achieves the best performance across all settings, demonstrating its robustness.
+However, least-to-most prompting does not benefit from G1 or G3 examples and shows decreased accuracy.
+We believe this performance drop is because its iterative prompting generates one reasoning step at a time, which is relatively independent of the overall reasoning step length.

 \paragraph{Number of In-Context Examples.} Intuitively, performances of all prompting methods improve as the number of in-context examples increases (Table \ref{tab:number_of_examples}).
-We found that our \QDEMP prompting is the most robust and consistently achieves better performance than prompting Codex without reasoning steps.
-However, least-to-most prompting under-performs the standard prompting when the number of examples is less than 8.
-In addition, we note that in our preliminary experiment, further increasing the number of examples only leads to minimal gains.
+We found that our \QDEMP prompting is the most robust and consistently achieves better performance than standard prompting.
+However, least-to-most prompting underperforms standard prompting when the number of examples is less than 8.
+In addition, we note that in our preliminary experiments, further increasing the number of examples only leads to minor gains.
 Hence, we use 8 in-context examples in our main experiments.

-\paragraph{Selection of In-Context Examples.} Besides random selection, we evaluate the efficacy of prompting methods when presented with in-context examples of various difficulty levels.
-As shown in Table~\ref{tab:chocie_of_exemplars}, \QDEMPTB prompting achieves the best performance across all settings, demonstrating its robustness.
-Furthermore, as the difficulty level increases from G1 to G3, we observe decreasing performances for prompting without reasoning steps and least-to-most prompting, but not for \QDEMPTB prompting.
-This finding indicates that \QDEMPTB prompting can benefit more from challenging in-context examples.